HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 > **Using in Support Library**: Declare font families in XML, using the `app` namespace.
 > [Official Documentation](https://developer.android.com/guide/topics/ui/look-and-feel/fonts-in-xml#using-support-lib)

 We have everything set up.
-Now let use it.
+Now let's use it.

 ## Applying the fonts
 There are 3 ways to do that.